MFlisar/BundleArgs/README.md

 Alternatively, if you annotate your classes with `@BundleBuilder(useConstructorForMandatoryArgs = true)`, the processor will create a constructor that forces you to pass in all required arguments and only optional arguments will be settable via a builder like chaining of setters.

-The context will not be necessary in future releases, currently I use it because I create `Bundles` via `Intents` because they allow to pass in values as `Objects` and don't need to distinct between each value class.

 For an example with activities, check out the demo: [Demo](https://github.com/MFlisar/BundleArgs/tree/master/sample/src/main/java/com/michaelflisar/bundlebuilder/sample)

 ### Credits